 Plugins allow us to add different forms of functionalities and capabilities to our website that were previously not available as default.
 Every website has its own purposes and limitations.
 Some are built for Blogging, some for Social Media and some for Public Awareness.
 Each requires its own set of instructions and abilities.
 Plugins allow us to do that without having to write the code ourselves.

 Both.
 Like themes, different creators and developers want to get rewarded for spending their priceless time in building these amazing pieces of code.
 Some offer these plugins for free and some require users to pay a little amount.
 But just as for themes, we can find both free and paid versions for the desired functionality.

 Do I need to Learn Coding?

 No. But knowing how plugins work can help you in many different ways.
-By having a little knowledge in coding, users might not even need to pay for some of the plugins out there.
+By having a little knowledge of coding, users might not even need to pay for some of the plugins out there.
 They can program themselves the functionality that might require you to pay for a plugin otherwise.

-How to Add a Plugin in WordPress?
+How to Install a Plugin in WordPress?

 - Login to your wordpress dashboard, Click on Plugins > Add New.

 - A Search Box will appear on the right side of the screen.